Pure Exploration with Infinite Answers: Abstract

 \section{Abstract}

-We study pure exploration problems where the set of correct answers is possibly infinite, \eg the regression of any continuous function of the means of the bandit.
+We study pure exploration problems in which the set of correct answers is possibly infinite.
+For example, such problems arise when regressing a continuous function on the means of the bandit or when learning Nash equilibria by querying noisy values of the payoff matrix.
 We derive an instance-dependent lower bound for these problems.
 By analyzing it, we discuss why existing methods (\ie Sticky Track-and-Stop) for finite answer problems fail at being asymptotically optimal in this more general setting.
 Finally, we present a framework, Sticky-Sequence Track-and-Stop, which generalizes both Track-and-Stop and Sticky Track-and-Stop, and that enjoys asymptotic optimality.
 Due to its generality, our analysis also highlights special cases where existing methods enjoy optimality.

-\section{Introduction}
+\section{INTRODUCTION}

 In \emph{pure exploration} problems, an agent sequentially interacts with a set of $K \in \mathbb{N}$ probability distributions denoted by $\bm\nu = \left( \nu_k \right)_{k \in [K]} \in \mathcal{Q}$ modeling the outcome of $K$ different experiments, where $\mathcal{Q}$ is an arbitrary set of problems.
 The main goal of the agent is answering a given question about these distributions as efficiently as possible, \ie using the least possible amount of samples.
 Let $\mathcal{X}$ be an answer space for the question at hand; then, for each possible $\bm\nu \in \mathcal{Q}$, a set-valued function (a.k.a.~\emph{correspondence} \citep{aubin1999set}) maps each possible instance $\bm\nu$ to a set of correct answers $\mathcal{X}^{\star}(\bm\nu) \subseteq \mathcal{X}$.
 The agent is then given a maximum risk parameter $\delta \in (0,1)$ and has to return a correct answer $x \in \mathcal{X}^{\star}(\bm\nu)$ with probability at least $1-\delta$, while minimizing the number of interactions.